 What we like: Generous return policy and excellent member benefits.

-What we don’t: Decidedly resort-focused and snowboards cost extra to ship.
+What we don’t: Decidedly resort-focused and snowboards aren't always available for shipping.

 We’d be remiss not to include the country’s most popular outdoor co-op here: REI.
-With 176 stores spread across 42 states and the District of Columbia, REI provides a number of perks that many of the sites above lack.
-First is their well-known member program, which costs $30 for a lifetime membership and offers benefits like 10% back on full-priced items, access to a used gear trade-in program and “garage sales,” savings on shop services like snowboard tuning, free machine wax for skis and snowboards, and other considerable discounts throughout the year.
+With 180+ stores spread across 43 states and the District of Columbia, REI provides a number of perks that many of the sites above lack.
+First is their well-known member program, which costs $30 for a lifetime membership and offers benefits like 10% back on full-priced items, access to a used gear trade-in program, savings on shop services like tuning and waxes, and other notable discounts throughout the year.
 We also love their generous return policy—1 year from the date of purchase for members (90 days for non-members), regardless of whether or not you’ve used the item(s)—and the convenience of being able to try things on in person before buying.

 REI is a leader in the backpacking and camping markets, but they’re less of a standout in the snowboarding realm.
 In other words, selection is relatively limited compared to the sites above, especially for backcountry and splitboard gear (they’re very much resort-focused).
 To be fair, they do carry some leading brands like Arbor, Weston, and Jones—and their clothing assortment in particular is pretty solid—but the sites above typically have wider arrays of sizes and colorways.
 However, REI’s member benefits and dividend program are hard to beat, and the in-store shop services are especially appealing for those just starting out.